EricIVara/Notes-BS-Information-Technology-AS-Computer-Science/README.md

 Software disasters and failed software initiatives continue to be widely reported.
 Modern software development is criticized as not being suited for software engineering.
 However, in my opinion, two reasons are to blame for a large number of these alleged software failures:

- - Increasing system complexity As new software engineering techniques help us to build larger, more complex systems, the demands change.
+ -Increasing system complexity As new software engineering techniques help us to build larger, more complex systems, the demands change.
 Systems have to be built and delivered more quickly; larger, even more complex systems are required; and systems have to have new capabilities that were previously thought to be impossible.
 New software engineering techniques have to be developed to meet new the challenges of delivering more complex software.

- - Failure to use software engineering methods It is fairly easy to write computer programs without using software engineering methods and techniques.
+ -Failure to use software engineering methods It is fairly easy to write computer programs without using software engineering methods and techniques.
 Many companies have drifted into software development as their products and services have evolved.
 They do not use software engineering methods in their everyday work.
 Consequently, their software is often more expensive and less reliable than it should be.
 We need better software engineering education and training to address this problem.

-- Software engineers have every right to be pleased with their accomplishments.
+-Software engineers have every right to be pleased with their accomplishments.
 Developing complicated software is still a challenge for us, yet without software engineering, we would not have developed the Internet or contemporary telecommunications, nor would we have explored space.
 It would be more costly and unsafe to go in any way.
 The 21st century presents several challenges for humanity, including climate change, a shortage of natural resources, shifting demographics, and an increasing global population.
 To create the systems we require to address these concerns, we will rely on software engineering.

 ## 2.0 - Software Engineering and SDLC Concept Map
 ### 2.1 - Key Elements of Software Engineering